Support and Training for Foster Carers

 As a Milton Keynes Council foster carer you will automatically become a member of The Fostering Network - a national organisation that offers additional support and guidance to help you in your fostering role.
 Membership entitles you to a quarterly magazine, free information booklets, legal advice and a 24 hour advice line.

-Every foster carer receives pre-approval training by attending a Fostering Preparation Course called 'Choosing to Foster'.
+Every foster carer receives pre-approval training by attending a Fostering Preparation Course called 'Skills to Foster'.

 The course is designed to provide prospective foster carers with the knowledge and information that they require to gain a more realistic picture of what’s involved in caring for children who are in the care of Milton Keynes Council.
 The training follows key modules and it is necessary for ALL prospective foster carers to complete the course before they are approved.

-Children’s Social Care always endeavours to organise training to encourage and facilitate foster carers attendance and as such organises training around convenient times, venues and provision of child care (as appropriate).
+Children’s Social Care always endeavours to organise training to encourage and facilitate foster carers attendance and as such organises training around convenient times and venues.